 Just below the keyboard is the touchpad.
 Even on such a small laptop, Apple somehow managed to make it feel spacious without ever feeling too big or too small.
 The Taptic Engine simulates actual mechanical clicks so well, we had to double-check that the 12-inch MacBook didn’t have a mechanical touchpad.

 Multi-touch support continues to be among the best in class.
 The silky-smooth all-glass touchpad responds immediately to swipes of all kinds, offering a seamless multi-touch experience.

 Feast your eyes

 In our tests, the MacBook’s display achieved top marks in nearly every category, coming in second only to the MacBook Pro 13.
-Its superb contrast ratio of 915:1 fell just shy of the MacBook Pro 13’s contrast ratio of 1200:1, while the Dell XPS 13 and Huawei Matebook X fell into a typical range for most laptops, coming in at 400:1 and 690:1, respectively.
+Its very good contrast ratio of 915:1 that’s shy of the MacBook Pro 13’s contrast ratio of 1200:1, while the 4K Dell XPS 13 and Huawei MateBook X fell into a typical range for most laptops, coming in at 850:1 and 690:1, respectively.

 The displays on all four laptops are crisp, clear, and rich, but the MacBooks are just a cut above the rest, offering the kind of crystal-clarity you just don’t find very often elsewhere.

 The display is another high point for the MacBook, an arena in which Apple has few real competitors.

 The MacBook also hit 91 percent of the finicky AdobeRGB color space, while the MacBook Pro 13 achieved a rare perfect score.
 On color accuracy, the MacBook hit 0.96, to the MacBook Pro’s 0.72.
 In that test lower is better, and these scores mean either one would be an excellent choice for creative professionals who need pitch-perfect color reproduction.
 The Huawei MateBook x and Dell XPS 13 don’t come close to achieving a score below one.